tpamula/webextension-window-titler/README.md

 ![icon](assets/icons/dark/icon-128.png)

-Separate your windows topically, distinguish between profiles.
-This extension lets you add a per-window and per-profile titles to the Firefox windows.
+Label your windows and profiles using custom window titles.

 Usage
 -----
 This extension allows you to modify the Firefox window title which is visible in the operating system's window list, task switcher and in the browser's title bar.
-Please note, the title bar is disabled by default in Firefox but can easily be enabled.
+The title bar is disabled by default in Firefox but can be enabled easily.

-* To invoke Window Titler click its toolbar button or use the keyboard shortcut: **Ctrl+Alt+T**.
+* To invoke Window Titler click its toolbar button or use the keyboard shortcut (default: **Ctrl+Alt+T**).

-* To specify per-profile title go to the Window Titler settings page (right click on the icon and select "Manage Extension").
+* To specify per-profile title go to the extension settings page.

 Tips
 ----